 If you’re looking for adventure, then Victoria Falls is the perfect place to visit.
 With so many different Victoria Falls tours to try, you could easily spend a week there.

-Traveling in Africa afterward?
+Traveling solo in Africa afterward?
 Check out these posts!

 - What it’s like to Volunteer on a Conservation Project in Malawi